OLibutzki/xtext.tools/README.md

 Xtext Tools tries to stop exploring your models by using the debugger.
 It provides different views in order to visualize the different underlying models.

 These views aim at language designer and are usually useless for the language's end users.

-Feel free to add issues in order to improve the tool.